The Challenge – the holes were appearing

 July 2014 dates the inception of this project.
 BTG’s scope entailed; hardware design, upgrade SAN storage capability from 5Tb to 19Tb, upgrade Citrix to the new version, migrate all old applications from the old server to the new server (Windows 2008), then migrate all users across to the farm.

-The agility and fluidity of the D&H Steel workforce is impressive now and the ease in which people can operate from Auckland, Christchurch, Chile, or any one of the building sites has meant this technology has done its job.
-As long as there is a thin client they can log in and carry on business as usual.
+The ease with which people can operate from Auckland, Christchurch, Chile, or any one of the building sites has meant this technology has done its job.
+It’s Business As Usual.

 “For our guy in Chile it’s completely seamless.
 He just takes his laptop with him and away he goes.
 There is no difference with being in the building or outside of it.”